 There is one single burning question which has plagued the industry, ever since the release and subsequent popularity of Doom and Mortal Kombat: are violent videogames to blame for society’s inherent evil?
 Is Harvester – the most shocking FMV adventure game, for real?

 Thinking about it a couple of seconds, the answer should be obvious: society has been evil since the days before Christ.
 Videogames are, like movies or books, a tool, which can be used for good or bad, but in the end they are nothing more than creative products meant to entertain or, sometimes, send a message.
 Should one ask Joe Lieberman or Herb Kohl, though, they would have said that, with videogames’ main consumers being young kids and teenagers, these naive subjects should be kept safe from scenes of sex and violence.

-Can art actually go too far and does it need to be stopped for fear of offending someone?
-And if so, who should decide what is excessive and acceptable.
-What is, really, “art”?
+But should children actually be raised in a sterile world devoid of sex and violence?
+Does an individual become ill when exposed to graphic scenes or were they already mentally ill to begin with?
+Can art actually go too far, does it need to be stopped for fear of offending someone?
+And if so, who should decide what is excessive and acceptable, indeed, what – in the end – is really “art”?

-Believe it or not, these are the main inspirations behind Harvester.
+Believe it or not, these are the main inspirations behind infamous FMV horror title Harvester.

-Horror and nonary games: a match made in hell
+Harvester and nonary games: a match made in Hell